CFP matchups: Alabama vs. Notre Dame; Clemson vs. Ohio State

 Clemson-Ohio State is a rematch of last season’s dramatic semifinal in Glendale, Arizona, won 29-23 by the Tigers.
 The two teams also met at the Fiesta Bowl in the 2016 playoff and Clemson beat the Buckeyes 31-0.

-One of the semifinals was scheduled to be played at the Rose Bowl but a move was announced Saturday night.
-The change was made after coaches and school officials from playoff contenders complained about California’s COVID-19 restrictions that bans spectators from sporting events and would have made it impossible for players’ families attend the game.
+One of the semifinals was scheduled to be played at the Rose Bowl, but a move was announced Saturday night.
+The change was made after coaches and school officials from playoff contenders complained about California’s COVID-19 restrictions that bans spectators from sporting events and would have made it impossible for players’ families to attend the game.

 The Rose Bowl twice asked for a special exemption from the state and was denied.

+Playing the game at the home of the Dallas Cowboys will allow 16,000 fans to attend.
+Because of that, Barta said, the committee placed top-seeded Alabama there to give it the possibility of more of a home-field advantage.

+The Superdome is currently set to have 3,000 fans at the other semifinal, but that number could go up.

-The season has been filled with disruptions as teams navigated COVID-19 outbreaks, contact tracing that sent players into extended quarantine and daily uncertainty about whether games will be played.
+This season has been filled with disruptions as teams navigated COVID-19 outbreaks, contact tracing that sent players into extended quarantine and daily uncertainty about whether games will be played.

-Ohio State had three regular-season games canceled and the Big Ten had to change minimum games played rule earlier this month just so the unbeaten Buckeyes could play in the conference title game Saturday against Northwestern.
+Ohio State had three regular-season games canceled and the Big Ten had to change a minimum games played rule earlier this month just so the unbeaten Buckeyes could play in the conference title game Saturday against Northwestern.

-Still, 87 percent of the games scheduled were played.
+Still, 87% of the games scheduled were played.

 College Football Playoff executive director Bill Hancock has said a team selected to a semifinal would not be replaced if it could not play on the scheduled date.
 The game would be postponed if necessary and a every effort would be made to make it up.